ucdavis/CssExtractor.MSBuild/README.md

 </ItemGroup>
 ```

+> Note: If you don't see xml comments in the above code block, see the [readme](https://github.com/ucdavis/CssExtractor.MSBuild) on GitHub.

 ## Configuration

 CssExtractor.MSBuild works out-of-the-box with sensible defaults.
 It automatically scans common file types (HTML, CSHTML, Razor, and C# files) using built-in patterns that detect: